AC Pressure Switch Symptoms: Signs of a Failing High-Pressure Switch in Your Car’s AC System

 How AC System Works?

-The first principle comes from the AC compressor, a part of the AC system that takes in the gas substance (refrigerant) and is connected to the bay engine area through the small high-pressure lines.
+The first principle comes from the compressor, a part of the AC system that takes in the gas substance (refrigerant) and is connected to the bay engine area through the small high-pressure lines.

 Air Conditioning Pressure Switch: How it Works